FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image17G.png" style="width:72%" />

-One part that is kind of tricking is getting the **ServicePrincipalObjectId** value for the service principal.
-You need that configuration value so you can demo workflows can add the service principal as a workspace member.
-The easiest way I know to get this value is to go to the Entra Id application **Overview** page and click the **Managed application in local directly** link.
+The next step for configuring the **ServicePrincipalObjectId** setting for the service principal is a little bit tricky.
+You need to configure the **ServicePrincipalObjectId** setting so you can run deployment workflows that add the service principal as a workspace member.
+When you want to use the Fabric REST API to add a workspace role assignment for a service principal, you must call the API by pasisng the **service principal object Id** instead of the application's **client Id**.

+The discover the **service principal object Id** for an Entra Id application, navigate to the **Overview** page of the Entra Id application and click the **Managed application in local directly** link.

 <img src="./images/GettingStarted/media/image19.png" style="width:92%" />